kubu4/fish546_2015/draft_product/methods.md

 ###Sequence Quality Assessment

-Six Illumina (HiSeq2500) FASTQ sequencing files (three biological replicates each, from pre- and post-heat shock) were analyzed with FASTQC (v0.11.2).
+Six Illumina (HiSeq2500) gzipped FASTQ sequencing files (100bp, single-end reads; three biological replicates each, from pre- and post-heat shock) were analyzed with FASTQC (v0.11.2).
+To perform quality trimming, the files were uncompressed with gunzip and the first 15 bases were trimmed with FASTX Trimmer (v0.0.13.2).
+Upon trimming completion, the FASTQ files were re-compressed with gzip and re-evaluated with FASTQC.
-> Need to determine what to do with output from FASTQC - just describe the results?

-> What constitutes "passing" qualities?

-All FASTQ files were processed with FASTX Trimmer (v0.0.13.2) and re-evaluated with FASTQC.

 ###Sequence Alignment